livewire/docs/source/docs/custom-javascript.blade.md

 Livewire makes it extremely easy to use Vue components inside your Livewire components, and it even goes a step further and interfaces with them directly!

-Let's say we have a "<loading-spinner>" Vue component, and we want to use it in our Livewire component.
+Let's say we have a `<loading-spinner>` Vue component, and we want to use it in our Livewire component.

 @code
 <div>